-Project reports written by a single student may total 40 standard pages as a maximum; reports written by several students may total an additional 20 standard pages per student.
-Project reports must be at least 20 standard pages.
+Project reports must be at least 15 standard pages.
+Project reports written by a single student may total 40 standard pages as a maximum; reports written by several students may total an additional 10 standard pages per student.

 The final exam project represents 15 ECTS.